Skip to main content

 The 2021 World's 50 Best Vineyards represents 50 wine estates across 16 countries and 43 cities.
 Zuccardi Valle de Uco in Argentina's Tunuyán region claimed the top position, followed by Marqués de Riscal in Spain's Rioja and Château Margaux in France.
 The list marks a complete departure from the previous edition, with all 50 vineyards appearing for the first time.

 This edition shows strong South American representation in the top 10, with Argentina claiming positions 1 and 7 (Zuccardi Valle de Uco and Catena Zapata), Chile securing spots 5 and 8 (Viña Montes and Viña VIK), and Uruguay placing at #4 with Bodega Garzón.
-European wineries maintain presence through Spain's dual entries at positions 2 and 9 (Marqués de Riscal and González Byass), France's Château Margaux at #3, and Italy's Antinori nel Chianti Classico at #6.
+European wineries maintain presence through Spain's dual entries at positions 2 and 9 (Marqués de Riscal and González Byass), France's Château Margaux at #3, Italy's Antinori nel Chianti Classico at #6.
 South Africa rounds out the top 10 with Creation Wines in Hermanus.
 The 50 selections span 43 different cities across the 16 participating countries, indicating geographic diversity in the selection criteria.

 The 2021 World's 50 Best Vineyards delivered a complete reset from its previous edition, replacing all 49 entries with an entirely new roster focused exclusively on wine estates.
 Zuccardi Valle de Uco in Argentina's Mendoza province took the lead position, displacing the previous top entry entirely.
-The rankings favor South American wine regions in the upper tier, with four of the top eight positions going to estates in Argentina, Chile, and Uruguay.
-European producers from France, Spain, and Italy maintain strong showings, while South Africa claims the #10 spot.
+The rankings favor South American wine regions in the upper tier, with four of the top eight positions going to estates in Argentina, Chile, Uruguay.
+European producers from France, Spain, Italy maintain strong showings, while South Africa claims the #10 spot.

 Quick Facts